What to do

 If your test is negative, stay home until you have no symptoms for at least 3 days.

-4. You can go to work if you and your contacts’ test results are negative, and you feel healthy
+4. You can go out if you and your contacts’ test results are negative, and you feel healthy